kourge/chitter/README.md

 # Purpose

-Simulation\emulation environment for distributed systems.
+Simulation and emulation environment for distributed systems.

 # Features